 Pierre Hérorol stands in front of his badly damaged home that he shares with five other people.
 He received emergency food and supplies distributed by an MCC partner in Saint-Jean-du-Sud, Haiti, after the August 2021 earthquake.
-(MCC photo/Paul Shetler Fast) MCC staff Anna Prokash made this pot of borscht while on kitchen duty at a refugee shelter set up by a local Evangelical Baptist church in western Ukraine with support from MCC.
-The flowers she holds were a handmade gift from her youngest daughter.
-(Photo courtesy of Anna Prokash)
+(MCC photo/Paul Shetler Fast) Relief program highlights:

-Staff profile Anna Proshak is a staff member of MCC in Ukraine.
-Before the fighting escalated, she helped support people displaced by conflict.
-But in February, she and her family were also displaced.
-Within days, she'd found safety and began to help others by providing shelter and meals.
-"Now I can invite them to the table to sit...and to eat this warm meal," she says.
-Relief program highlights:169,603117,200 people received emergency food assistance globally people received locally purchased relief items, including clothing, kitchen items and bedding Numbers on this page reflect the fiscal year ending March 31, 2022 and only include the first month of the Ukraine response.
-RELIEF 🤝 1,255 households received home repairs or reconstruction 2,555 people received financial support or rent assistance Tchana Atiaribou has a lot of factors working against her dream of being a teacher.
+169,603 people received emergency food assistance globally 117,200 people received lo people received locally purchased relief items, including clothing, kitchen items and bedding 1,255 households received home repairs or reconstruction 2,555 people received financial support or rent assistance \Numbers on this page reflect the fiscal year ending March 31, 2022 and only include the first month of the Ukraine response.
+Tchana Atiaribou has a lot of factors working against her dream of being a teacher.
 Burkina Faso has some of the lowest rates of female students on the planet.
 She was only in Grade 1 when her mother died.
 And she lives far from her school with no way to easily and safely travel the long distance to get there.
 But your kindness is helping her overcome those challenges.
 Thanks to your support, an MCC partner in Burkina Faso provides Tchana and many other students like her the resources they need to access a good education.
 Your donations fund enrollment in school or work apprenticeships, medical checkups, food, hygiene items and counselling.
 And thanks to the bikes they loan, Tchana doesn't have to walk the total 30 km route every day.
 Tchana says she wants to be a teacher, a reality that would be impossible without the help she's receiving because of you.
 One bike costs \$112 and that investment will carry many students to and from school.
 Thanks to your kindness, Tchana and her classmates can access the education they deserve.
 "Because my school is paid for, I have school supplies and a school outfit.
 I have fewer problems, my teacher encourages me often, she is a second mother to me."
-ROUAMBA NOELIE.
-A STUDENT SUPPORTED BY SONG KIBSÉ IN BURKINA FASO

-Tchana Atiaribou arrives home on the bicycle provided by MCC partner Song Kibsé, which she uses to travel the long distance to and from school in south-central Burkina Faso.
-(MCC photo/John Clarke) Through MCC partner P4T, children and youth have a safe place to go each day, where they are experiencing non-violent. kind caregivers.
+ROUAMBA NOELIE, A STUDENT SUPPORTED BY SONG KIBSÉ IN BURKINA FASO Through MCC partner P4T, children and youth have a safe place to go each day, where they are experiencing non-violent, kind caregivers.
 (MCC photo/Matthew Lester)

-Partner profile .

-Daniel Ameny came to Uganda as a Congolese refugee.
+Partner profile Daniel Ameny came to Uganda as a Congolese refugee.
 Much of his childhood was spent trying to figure out how to survive on his own and get an education.
 He eventually started P4T (Planning for Tomorrow), an MCC partner in Uganda that supports education and child development.
 "Doing something to serve those who seem to be helpless makes me satisfied with my life."
-Education program highlights: